MicrosoftDocs/fabric-docs/docs/data-factory/connector-sql-server-copy-activity.md

       :::image type="content" source="./media/connector-sql-server/write-behavior-stored-procedure.png" alt-text="Screenshot showing stored procedure settings in destination write behavior." lightbox="./media/connector-sql-server/write-behavior-stored-procedure.png":::

-- **Bulk insert table lock**: Choose **Yes** or **No**.
+- **Bulk insert table lock**: Choose **Yes** or **No** (default).
 Use this setting to improve copy performance during a bulk insert operation on a table with no index from multiple clients.
 You can specify this property when you select **Insert** or **Upsert** as your write behavior.
 For more information, go to [BULK INSERT (Transact-SQL)](/sql/t-sql/statements/bulk-insert-transact-sql)

-- **Pre-copy script**: Specify a script for Copy Activity to execute before writing data into a destination table in each run.
+- **Pre-copy script**: Specify a script for copy activity to execute before writing data into a destination table in each run.
 You can use this property to clean up the pre-loaded data.

 - **Write batch timeout**: Specify the wait time for the batch insert operation to finish before it times out.
 The allowed value is timespan.
-The default value is "00:30:00" (30 minutes).
+If no value is specified, the timeout defaults to "02:00:00".

 - **Write batch size**: Specify the number of rows to insert into the SQL table per batch.
 The allowed value is integer (number of rows).
 By default, the service dynamically determines the appropriate batch size based on the row size.